bachelor-2014/report/v2/tracking.md

 ## Summary

-It is an essential feature of the EvoBot to provide visual aid in the form of droplet detection.
+It is an essential feature of EvoBot to provide visual aid in the form of droplet detection.
 This is a feature that is also present in the previous iteration, Splotbot.
-The relevant parts of the Splotbot report has been extracted and used as an offset of the design of droplet detection in EvoBot.
-This section has demonstrated the implementation with an emphasis on known shortcomings.
-Arguments have been posed for some of the design choices that have influenced the solution, and experiments have been showcased to give an idea about how well the solutions performs.
+The relevant parts of Gutiérrez [@gutierrez2012] report has been extracted and used as an offset of the design of droplet detection in EvoBot.
+The implementation in EvoBot has been shown as sufficient for tracking a single droplet but with some shortcomings.
+Experiments have also shown that the performance of EvoBot is sufficient for droplet tracking, unless a fast reaction speed is crucial for the performed experiment.